ssoelvsten/insecure-select/demo/README.md

 - `echo.safe`: Is a secure reference implementation that does not leak any information across channels due to a misuse of `select`.

+- `echo.throttle`: An echo server, that in each (1s) round only responds with 16 bytes greedily favouring the earliest connected clients.
+This lifts the `secret.2` example into an echo server.